What Is a Chainlink Node Operator?

 To ensure a Chainlink node’s reputation is easily accessible to users and smart contract developers, multiple independent websites and APIs are available that provide detailed and refined data regarding the performance of the Chainlink Network as a whole, as well as each decentralized oracle network, node operator, and data provider.

 Decentralized Oracle Network Visualizations

-The Chainlink team has made the on-chain performance data regarding the state of each decentralized oracle network available to the public in a simple, easy to navigate manner, with insights into the key parameters of each price feed.
-Data.chain.link is one resource that provides both the total collection of all price feeds, projects, and node operators in Chainlink’s DeFi ecosystem, as well as the real time status on each of the price feeds currently securing billions of dollars of value within the DeFi economy.
+The Chainlink team has made the on-chain performance data regarding the state of each decentralized oracle network available to the public in a simple, easy-to-navigate manner, with insights into the key parameters of each price feed.
+Feeds.chain.link is one resource that provides both the total collection of all price feeds, projects, and node operators in Chainlink’s DeFi ecosystem, as well as the real-time status on each of the 56+ price feeds securing billions of dollars of value within the DeFi economy.
 Users are given information regarding:

 - An aggregate view of all Price Feeds live on mainnet